Shaded Lawn Care

 The first consideration should be to remove the cause of the shade e.g.is the shade being caused by trees?

-Alternatively pollard them or better still remove* the trees if this is practical.
+Thin them out, Pollard them, or better still remove* them if this is practical.

 * If removal is an option ensure that there is not a TPO (Tree preservation order) on the tree/s.

-If starting from new or renovating choose a shade-tolerant seed mix.
+If starting from new or renovating an existing lawn choose a shade-tolerant seed mix.

 Creeping fescue to bind the lawn together.